happanda/cpp_books/Scott_Meyers/Effective_modern_cpp/notes.md

 # Preface
 This document is my personal attempt to write a  series of notes following **"Effective modern C++"** by *Scott Meyers*.
-If you came across this document somewhere, I strongly reccomend you to read the original text.
+If you came across this document somewhere, I strongly recommend you to read the original text.
 Firstly, it is more detailed and contains less errors.
 Second, there are interesting examples and small wise tips, that I might have missed.
 Also some items from the book didn't make it here at all.

+And one more thing: no grammar check has been made yet.

 # Item 1: Understand template type deduction.